mattermost-community/mattermost-plugin-welcomebot/README.md

 1. Go to **System Console > Plugins > Management** and click **Enable** to enable the Welcome Bot plugin.
     - If you are running Mattermost v5.11 or earlier, you must first go to the [releases page of this GitHub repository](https://github.com/mattermost/mattermost-plugin-welcomebot/releases), download the latest release, and upload it to your Mattermost instance [following this documentation](https://docs.mattermost.com/administration/plugins.html#plugin-uploads).

-2. Modify your `config.json` file to include your custom attributes, under the `PluginSettings`.
+2. Modify your `config.json` file to include your Welcome Bot's messages and actions, under the `PluginSettings`.
 See below for an example of what this should look like.

 ## Usage